altocodenl/tagaway/readme.md

    - server/client: Share & manage
    - client: upgrade pop up notice or email when running out of free space.
    - server: change keys from imp:PROVIDER:... to imp:USERNAME:..., same with oa:PROVIDER keys
-   - server: change stalled interval to 2s and send waits when doing video processing in tests
    - server: rename b to rq.body throughout
    - server: get rid of thu entries, use id of piv + suffix
    - admin: add set of users for fast access rather than scanning db